 “A gun?” he says stroking his chin.
 “Yeah, yeah, I got a gun that I might be willing to trade for the chips.
-Ok, tell ya what, I got an SMG.
+Ok, tell ya what, I got a little tiddler.
 It has seen action, might even be wanted.
 It still got a serial, no chip though.
 So it will work.”

 “Let’s see it.”
 Cortez says drawing a pack of cigarettes from his pocket.
 Removing a single stick with his lips.

 The guy gets up off the rusty barrel he sat on.
 Popping the lid off it he draws out a small compact looking rifle.
 “What you think?”
 He tosses the gun to Cortez.
 Holding it Cortez looks down its sight.
 “You like?”

 He flips it a few different ways testing the weight of the weapon.
 “You give me four clips and it is a deal.”